top of page

 DIBIK-GIIZIS: the Moon (literally: Night Sun)

-Often called - depending on the dialect and context - Niibaad-giizis (sleeping sun), Gookomisinaan (our Grandmother), and Wezaawi-giizhigookwe (Yellow Sky Woman).
+Often called - depending on the dialect and context - Niibaad-giizis (sleeping sun), Gookomisinaan (Our Grandmother), and Wezaawi-giizhigookwe (Yellow Sky Woman).

 DITIBININJIIBIZON GITIGAANII AKI: "Ring Around the Garden World."
 (Planet Saturn) (oshki-ikidowin/neologism)